-- (a) Streams.
-The closed season for fishing in streams shall be from midnight on the last day in February through 6:00 a.m. on the second Saturday in April, except as provided below: - (1) Streams open to fishing throughout the year.
-There shall be no closed season for fishing in the following streams, or portions thereof, as specified: - (A) Coginchaug River, Middletown downstream from Route 3 bridge to its junction with the Mattabassett River (Sebethe River). - (B) Connecticut River and its coves. - (C) Farmington River downstream from the outlet of the Rainbow Dam Tailrace Canal to its confluence with the Connecticut River (all fishing is prohibited in the Rainbow Dam Tailrace Canal and in the Farmington River from the Tailrace Canal upstream to Rainbow Dam). - (D) Housatonic River downstream from the dam on Lake Housatonic (the Derby Dam). - (E) Mattabasset River (Sebethe River), Middletown downstream from the Route 372 bridge to its junction with the Connecticut River. - (F) Mystic River, Groton and Stonington downstream from the confluence of Whitfords Brook and Haleys Brook. - (G) Naugatuck River downstream from the Kinneytown Dam (Seymour) to its confluence with the Housatonic River. - (H) Niantic River, East Lyme and Waterford. - (I) Quinnipiac River downstream from the highway bridge on Route 5 in North Haven to its junction with New Haven Harbor.
+(a) Streams.
+The closed season for fishing in streams shall be from midnight on the last day in February through 6:00 a.m. on the third Saturday in April, except as provided below:

+(1) Streams open to fishing throughout the year.
+There shall be no closed season for fishing in the following streams, or portions thereof, as specified:

+(A) Coginchaug River, Middletown - downstream from Route bridge to its junction with the Mattabassett River (Sebethe River).

+(B) Connecticut River and its coves.

+(C) Farmington River - downstream from the outlet of the Rainbow Dam Tailrace Canal to its confluence with the Connecticut River (all fishing is prohibited in the Rainbow Dam Tailrace Canal and in the Farmington River from the Tailrace Canal upstream to Rainbow Dam).

-- (J) Salmon River, Haddam and East Haddam downstream from the bridge on Route 151 to its junction with the Connecticut River. - (K) Thames River and its coves, including the Shetucket River downstream from Greenville Dam and the Yantic River downstream of the falls at Indian Leap in Norwich. - (2) Trout Management Areas.
-There shall be no closed season for fishing in Trout Management Areas listed in section 26-112-46(c) of the Regulations of Connecticut State Agencies except as provided therein. - (3) In areas where fishing for Atlantic salmon is allowed, as indicated by signs posted by the Department of Energy and Environmental Protection, the closed season for Atlantic salmon fishing shall be as provided in section 26-112-45(c)(1) of the Regulations of Connecticut State Agencies. - (4) Wild Trout Management Areas.
-Except as provided in section 26-112-46(g), the closed season for fishing in Wild Trout Management Areas shall be from midnight on the last day in February through 6:00 a.m. on the second Saturday in April. - (5) Sea-run Trout Streams.
-Except as provided in section 26-112-46(j) of the Regulations of Connecticut State Agencies, the closed season for fishing in Sea-run Trout Streams shall be from midnight on the last day in February through 6:00 a.m. on the second Saturday in April. - (b) Lakes and Ponds.
-There shall be no closed season for fishing lakes and ponds, except as provided below. - (1) The closed season for fishing in the following lakes and ponds shall be from midnight on October thirty-first through 6:00 a.m. on the second Saturday in April.
+(D) Housatonic River - downstream from the dam on Lake Housatonic (the Derby Dam).

+(E) Mattabasset River (Sebethe River), Middletown - downstream from the Route 372 bridge to its junction with the Connecticut River.

+(F) Mystic River, Groton and Stonington - downstream from the confluence of Whitfords Brook and Haleys Brook.

+(G) Naugatuck River - downstream from the Kinneytown Dam (Seymour) to its confluence with the Housatonic River.

+(H) Niantic River, East Lyme and Waterford

+(I) Quinnipiac River - downstream from the highway bridge on Route 5 in North Haven to its junction with New Haven Harbor.

+(J) Salmon River, Haddam and East Haddam - downstream from the bridge on Route 151 to its junction with the Connecticut River.

+(K) Thames River and its coves - downstream from Greenville Dam.

+(2) Children's streams.
+The closed season for fishing in the following posted children's streams shall be from midnight on November thirtieth through 6:00 a.m. on the third Saturday in April.

+(a) Indian Hole Brook, Shelton - from the falls in Indian Wells State Park downstream to the railroad bridge.

+(b) Quinebaug River, Putnam - within Putnam Town Park.

+(c) Wepawaug River, Orange - from old New Haven/Derby railroad upstream approximately two miles.

+(3) Trout Management Areas.
+There shall be no closed season for fishing in Trout Management Areas listed in section 26-112-46(c) except as provided therein.

+(4) In areas where fishing for Atlantic salmon is allowed, as indicated by signs posted by the Department of Environmental Protection, the closed season for Atlantic salmon fishing shall be as pursuant to the provisions of 26-112-45(c)(1).

+(5) Wild Trout Management Areas.
+Except as provided in section 26-112-46(g), the closed season for fishing in Wild Trout Management Areas shall be from midnight on the last day in February through 6:00 a.m. on the third Saturday in April.

+(6) Sea-run Trout Streams.
+Except as provided in section 26-112-46(j) of the Regulations of Connecticut State Agencies, the closed season for fishing in Sea-run Trout Streams shall be from midnight on the last day in February through 6:00 a.m. on the third Saturday in April.

+(b) Lakes and Ponds.
+There shall be no closed season for fishing lakes and ponds, except as provided below.

+(1) The closed season for fishing in the following lakes and ponds shall be from midnight on October thirty-first through 6:00 a.m. on the third Saturday in April.